camarman/GTRPy/docs/user_guide.md

 # User Guide

-You can run the program by simply typing
+You can start the program by typing

     python3 -m gtrpy.run

-from the terminal
+in the terminal.

 ![greetings](https://user-images.githubusercontent.com/45866787/213306039-51dd652a-d99e-41b5-9ca9-6fe6a4f7aa35.png)